| |

 The Linux/UNIX Filesystem

-The reason he couldn’t access it is that it is within my home directory, and my servers have a systemwide umask that prevents people from cd’ing into home directories other than their own.
-So, I had to figure out something innovative to allow him to cd into and then edit the server files.
+He couldn’t access it because it is within my home directory, and my servers have a systemwide umask that prevents people from cd’ing into home directories other than their own.
+So, I had to figure out something innovative to allow him to cd into and edit the server files.
 That was when it came to me… “What if I could mount a directory in a different place!?”
-So, here I am, making a tutorial on this subject so the world can know how to do this as well.
+So, here I am, making a tutorial on this subject so the world can also know how to do this.

 Diagram of Umasks